nmo-genio/cnn-gemma-playground/README.md

 - Add inference scripts to the `inference/` directory
 - These scripts can load trained models and perform image classification

+## Known Issues

+- **Gemma 3n Model Issue**: There is a known issue with the Gemma 3n model's handling of image inputs.
+For more details, please refer to the [Hugging Face discussion](https://huggingface.co/google/gemma-3n-E4B-it/discussions/8#68665baa7548e5ed1ed63af3).

 ## Contributing

 1. Add your CNN model files to the `model/` directory